s0up4200/backubrr/README.md

 In addition to the `interval` key, Backubrr also provides a `retention_days` key to help manage the amount of space used by backups.
 Setting the retention value specifies how many days of backups you want to keep.
 When a new backup is created, Backubrr checks the age of the backups in the destination directory and removes those that are older than the retention period specified.

+### Discord notifications
+To enable Discord notifications, add a `discord` key to the configuration file and set its value to the URL of the Discord webhook that you want to use.
+Backubrr will send a notification to the specified channel via the webhook when a backup is created.
+The notification includes the name of the backup archive and the source directory that was backed up.